east-sussex-county-council/Escc.Umbraco/HttpCaching.md

 An example:

-	var expiryProperties = new List<string>() { "someExpiryDatePropertyAlias" };
+	var expiryProperty = new ExpiryDateFromPropertyValue(model.Content, "someExpiryDatePropertyAlias");
 	var defaultTimeToCache = new TimeSpan(1,0,0,0);

-    HttpCachingService.SetHttpCacheHeadersFromUmbracoContent(model.Content, UmbracoContext.Current.InPreviewMode, Response.Cache, expiryProperties, defaultTimeToCache);
+    HttpCachingService.SetHttpCacheHeadersFromUmbracoContent(model.Content, UmbracoContext.Current.InPreviewMode, Response.Cache, new IExpiryDateSource[] { expiryProperty }, defaultTimeToCache);

-It needs to check the expiry date of the page, but this can only be done by hitting the Umbraco database.
-To avoid doing this on every page view, add an extra property to your document type using `Date Picker with time` and the alias `unpublishAt`.
-The expiry date is copied to this property automatically, where it can then be retrieved from the Umbraco cache.
+It needs to check the expiry date of the page, which is not available as a property of an `IPublishedContent`, so you will need another implementation of `IExpiryDateSource`.
+You should use a solution such as Examine to avoid doing this by hitting the Umbraco database on every page view - see the [Escc.Umbraco.Expiry](https://github.com/east-sussex-county-council/Escc.Umbraco.Expiry) project for an implementation you can use.

 You can also add a `Dropdown` property with the alias `cache`.
 The `HttpCachingService` looks for hard-coded values of `5 minutes`, `10 minutes`, `30 minutes` or `1 hour` to allow any page to override the default cache time with its own setting.
 This is useful for pages which are particularly time-sensitive.